aubreyrees/api-mimic/README.rst

 License
 =======
-lite-boolean-formula is licensed under the BSD license.
+api-mimic is licensed under the GPL3 license.
 See LICENSE for the full license.